 Unity includes support for the WebGL 2.0 API, which brings OpenGL ES 3.0-level rendering capabilities to the web.

-By default, Unity WebGL builds support both WebGL 1.0 and WebGL 2.0 APIs, This can be configured in the WebGL Player Settings > Other Settings; to do this, uncheck Automatic Graphics API.
+By default, Unity WebGL builds support both WebGL 1.0 and WebGL 2.0 APIs, This can be configured in the WebGL Player settings under the Other Settings panel by disabling the Automatic Graphics API property.

 When WebGL 2.0 is supported in browsers, content can benefit from a better quality in the Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
 Supports a wide range of shader types and combinations.
 More info